Technological innovation

 Anne-Charlotte Dymny Director of Digital Transformation for the Korian Group

-In practice: Three examples of technological innovation projects
+In practice: our examples of technological innovation projects

 In-room home automation